sghosh89/Copula_Intersp_Syn/README.md

 If you find additional dependencies were needed on your system, please let us know: reuman@ku.edu.
 The compilation process was tested by Ghosh on Ubuntu 16.04 and by Reuman on a similar computing setup.
-It has not been tested on Mac.
+It has not been tested on other platforms.
 We have endeavored to list all dependencies we can think of above, but we have only compiled on our own machines, so we cannot guarantee that additional dependencies will not also be needed on other machines, even after data are included (see above).
 This repository is intended to record a workflow, and is not designed or tested for distribution and wide use on